“Muhnemon… minimon… muhneemi… M-kneemonics?”

 “Every Good Boy Deserves Fudge” is another example, and it is used to remember the lined notes of the treble clef in music (EGBDF), while “Memory Needs Every Method Of Nurturing Its Capacity” is a mnemonic for how to spell “mnemonic”.

-In German, examples like these are called Eselsbrücken, which literally means “donkey bridges”.
+In German, mnemonics—especially rhyming ones—are called Eselsbrücken, which literally means “donkey bridges.”
 Donkeys are very hydrophobic animals.
 Therefore back when they were used for transportation, it was necessary to build bridges for them even at small bodies of water to get them to cross.
 If your mind shies away from remembering the information you need, just as donkeys do from water, Eselsbrücken are a way to establish this connection.

 (By the way, if you liked this weird word, you should check out these other strange German words that you won’t believe exist.)